 5.4 Security Considerations

-The Converged Personal Network Service Enabler 1.0 The security function of CPNS Enabler provides the means to ensure security in CPNS including authentication, authorization, data integrity and data confidentiality.
+The Converged Personal Network Service Enabler 1.0 provides the means to ensure security in CPNS including authentication, authorization, data integrity and data confidentiality.

-If security mechanism is provided by underlying network infrastructure (e.g., cellular system) and its security level is sufficient, the function can utilize them.
-Otherwise, the security function generates and utilizes the security key for data authenticity, integrity and confidentiality (i.e. Entity-User Key).
-Entity-User Key should be assigned in a secure manner.
+If security mechanism is provided by the underlying network infrastructure (e.g., a cellular system) and its security level of the underlying network infrastructure is sufficient, the security function can utilize the security mechanism from the infrastructure.
+Otherwise, the security function utilizes CPNS Enabler’s own security mechanism for the CPNS Service.

-In addition, the security function is responsible for management and distribution of security keys for communication inside Service Groups (i.e. Group Keys).

-5.4.1 CPNS Content Protection
+The CPNS Enabler 1.0 supports:

-The CPNS Enabler can support the protection of CPNS Content by using any existing copyright mechanism, e.g. OMA-DRM.

-The CPNS Enabler allows the delivery of OMA DRM protected content
+Protection of CPNS Content by using any existing copyright mechanism.
+Specifically allows the delivery of OMA DRM protected content

+Security-key (i.e. Entity User Key and Group Key) management

+Secure content/service sharing inside Service Groups by Group Key

+Authentication/authorization of CPNS Users/CPNS Entities by Entity User Key

+Protection of data integrity and confidentiality

+The security function is described in 5.3.1.12.